danfaeh/connectfour/README.md

  1. Ben
  2. Alex
  3. Ilias
+ 4. monq sanity sessions

- you guys helped alot, thank you.
+ you guys helped a ton, thank you.